meteor/meteor/source/expired-certificate.md

 More info can be obtained [here](https://letsencrypt.org/certificates).

 If you are using Galaxy, you need to follow the requirements and steps [here](https://galaxy-guide.meteor.com/encryption.html#Custom%20certificate) after generating the certificate.
 Galaxy only accepts custom certs in .pem format, the same as nginx uses.

+<h2 id="clients-not-working">Clients Known to be not working</h2>

+Here is a succinct list of known to be not working clients:

+- Mac OS X prior to 10.12.1.
+Any browser, except firefox that bundles root chains, won't work.
+- Node.JS HTTP requests prior to v10.
+This includes any Meteor version prior to 1.9(except).
+- Any client using OpenSSL 1.0.2 and before.

+Please note that this is not an exhaustive list, but based on our reports and experience.
+This is not a Meteor or Galaxy issue, but it's a change in the Let's Encrypt certificate you are using.